 But even if you're not, I think you'll agree that the contrast of sweet and salty adds a whole new flavor profile to this cake!

 So YAY for apple season!
-Caramel Apple Cake is a must-make dessert this fall, ladies and gents...or any other time you're craving a decadent, addictive, apple dessert.
+Caramel Apple Cake is a must-make fall dessert, ladies and gents...or any other season of the year that you're craving a decadent, addictive, apple dessert.

 Helpful Tips, Tricks, & Equipment